Co-modularity and Detection of Co-communities: Identification and Comparison of Co-communities

 \section{Identification and Comparison of Co-communities}

 Fitting the stochastic co-blockmodel by spectral clustering as described in Algorithm \ref{specClustAlg}, involves using $k$-means to cluster the $X$ and $Y$-nodes in the spaces of the left and right singular vectors of the co-Laplacian (equation \ref{coLaplacian}).
-However, as will be subsequently illustrated, this leads to a problem of identifiability which does not arise when fitting the symmetric stochastic blockmodel to unipartite networks by spectral clustering.
-This problem of identifiability is precisely the question of estimating the set $C$ (Definition \ref{coModDef}) of pairings of $X$-node groupings $g^{(X)}\in G^{(X)}$ with $Y$-node groupings $g^{(Y)}\in G^{(Y)}$.
+However, there is subsequently the problem of how to identify the co-communities, as represented by the shaded blocks in Fig.\ref{coComBaseEg}.
+This problem of identifiability is novel: it does not arise when fitting the stochastic blockmodel to unipartite networks by spectral clustering, because of the symmetry of the problem (if there is only one type of node, then different types of nodes do not need to be grouped).
+Finding the co-communities (illustrated by the shaded blocks in Fig.\ref{coComBaseEg}) consists of estimating the set $C$ (Definition \ref{coModDef}) of pairings of $X$-node groupings $g^{(X)}\in G^{(X)}$ with $Y$-node groupings $g^{(Y)}\in G^{(Y)}$.
+It replaces identifying the ``diagonal'' of the blockmodel, a concept that is less straightforward than for a symmetric adjacency matrix.
+In this section we propose novel methodology to address this problem in a fully automated way in the bipartite network setting, along with related issues of visualisation and optimisation.